• Home

 What’s Not Included

-I did not include those online image editors that focus on graphics for social media.
+I did not include those online image editors that only focus on graphics for social media.
 Although those programs have many features, I don’t think they are ideal for the intensive graphic work you may need for eLearning and slide production.
 Also, I did not review Photoshop Express because it does not work with the PNG format needed for the transparent backgrounds used in many eLearning products.

 Fotor